MuirlandOracle/up-http-tool/README.md

   -p PORT, --port PORT  The port to serve on.
 Defaults to port 80 -i IP, --ip IP        The IP to serve on.
 Defaults to all interfaces
                         (0.0.0.0)
+  --https, --no-https   Run HTTPS server.
+  --cert CERT           Path to the certificate file.
+  --key KEY             Path to the key file.
   -m MSG, --msg MSG     Message to respond to non-GET requests with.
 Defaults
                         to ''.
   --proxies PROXIES     Number of proxies in front of the tool.
 Defaults to 0